 - Some sprinkle crushed chicharron (swine skin crisps) on top to make it even yummier.
 Want some adventure?
 Try using chicken crisps.
 It is also crispy and with a kick of extra chicken flavor that will spice up the dish.

-- And lastly, some cracked eggs splashed on top and let them sizzle fries and mixes in the entire plate.
+- And lastly, some cracked eggs splashed on top, and let them sizzle fries and mix in the entire plate.

-We should be thankful that all ingredients needed in this dish are widely available to any local market or grocery mart.
+We should be thankful that all ingredients needed in this dish are widely available at any local market or grocery mart.
 Nothing can hinder you from cooking this tasty swine dish.

 How to make a delicious Kapampangan Pork Sisig Recipe